-Integration
+3.3.1 Integration

-This data pre-processing step involves in combining data collected from different sources an providing users with a standard format.
+This data pre-processing step involves in combining data collected from different sources and provide users with a standard format.

 Some integration techniques are:

 Since the company is large, the data collected is uncontrollable by simple techniques.
 It needs high end data integration tools to integrate data from more discrepant source.